architecture-first/boa-showcase/docs/programming/Concepts.md

 ## Built-in Gains

-Using the real world metaphors can lead to more robust and performant coding without losing the business logic on lots of technical details.
+Using the real world metaphors can lead to more robust and performant coding without losing the business logic within lots of technical details.
 For instance, the showcase application performs caching by using a metaphor that is easy to understand.

 ![](images/Concepts/boa-general-documentation-Concepts-Builtin-Caching.drawio.png)